 Wake Up and Smell the Coffee Profits

-When exploring coffee stocks, remember that many coffee companies like Keurig Dr. Pepper or Nestle have a wider market than simply coffee.
+When exploring coffee stocks, remember that many coffee companies like Keurig Dr. Pepper or Nestlé have a wider market than simply coffee products or soft drinks.
 Consider potential market fluctuations on their other products when projecting coffee performance, as any growth in the coffee sector may simply get eaten up by market contraction in another sector.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.